mijolabs/storytelr-demo/README.md

 | ----------- | -------- |
 | `storytelr` | `demo`   |

-Let's start by creating a new message.
-Use an HTTP client to send a POST request with the message string in the request body.
+Let's start by creating a new message by sending a POST request with the message string in the request body.

 Python [httpx](https://github.com/encode/httpx) example of creating a new message:
 ```python